All Episodes

 Jeff Sessions appointed him to do this a long time ago.

-And uh we're finally now know it's finished.
+And we're finally now know it's finished.

 It's been handed over to the DOJ.

-Um I'm a little concerned that the FBI director, the current director, uh Ray, is now possibly looking for redactions on his side because I have not found him particularly helpful up to this point.
+I'm a little concerned that the FBI director, the current director, Ray, is now possibly looking for redactions on his side because I have not found him particularly helpful up to this point.

 Here's what else we got out of Horowitz's testimony yesterday.

-Now they say it's a referral, but that's what it is.
+Now, they say it's a referral, but that's what it is.

 Words like alarming were used.

-When asked if Comey's holding the highest position in the Bureau added to his concern, the inspector general confirmed it had.
+When asked if Comey's holding the highest position in the bureau added to his concern, the Inspector General confirmed it had.

 This is now the second time the Inspector General has written scathing reports on Mr. Super Patriot Jim Comey.